Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

-We can use the sieve in the following way: First of all, we replace $C(\Q_p)$ and $J(\Q_p)$ by $C(\F_p)$ and $J(\F_p)$ for primes $p$ of good reduction.
-From our Chabauty computations, we get residue discs in $C(\Q_p)$.
-Some of them contain the known $\Q$-rational points.
+Regarding the MWS primes: From our Chabauty computations we get residue discs in $C(\Q_p)$ that contain at most one $\Q$-point.
+(This is the second way in which we use the information from our quadratic Chabauty computation in the Mordell-Weil sieve.)
+For the MWS primes $\ell$ that are not QC primes, we compute $C(\F_\ell)$ and also get residue discs $C(\Q_\ell)$.
+Some of these residue discs (obtained for QC primes and other MWS primes) contain the known $\Q$-rational points.
 The other ones are called \emph{fake residue discs}, and we want to show that they do not contain a $\Q$-rational point.
-To this end, we show that their image under $\alpha$ is not hit by $\beta$.
-This can be computationally decided because $\alpha$ and $\beta$ are computable.
-For a given residue disc in $C(\Q_p)$ which we want to exclude, we can also compute a coset in $J(\Q)$ modulo $pJ(\Q)$ which we have to exclude using the sieve.
-Sometimes we combine this information with the Chinese remainder theorem using several primes $p$ and the corresponding fake residue discs from Chabauty.
+To this end, we show that their image under $\beta$ is not hit by $\alpha$.
+This can be decided because $\alpha$ and $\beta$ are computable.

-If taking $M$ to be the product of the quadratic Chabauty primes $p$ is not enough, we multiply it by a small integer $M'$ such that the $\#(J(\F_\ell)/MJ(\F_\ell))$ have common factors for the Mordell-Weil sieve primes $\ell \in S$.
+We first take $M$ to be the product of the QC primes $p$ (or $p^n$, but in all our computations $p$ is enough) and run the sieve.
+If this does prove that the known $\Q$-points of $C$ are all of them, we multiply $M$ by a small integer $M'$ such that the $\#(J(\F_\ell)/MJ(\F_\ell))$ have common factors for the MWS primes $\ell \in S$.
+We use the heuristics from~\cite[\S{3}]{BruinStoll} to compute appropriate MWS primes and $M'$.